 I wish so much that I had swapped our parents’ seats so that I could have much more easily glanced over at mine during the ceremony to watch them experience our ceremony.
 And that’s not to say that I didn’t love getting to share looks with George’s parents, because I did (truly, they’re some great humans), but I feel like we can all agree that our own parents usually take priority for us.
 George saw a couple really cute moments happen between my parents (who are 10+ years divorced, so that’s saying a lot) that I had no idea happened until later when he described them to me.
 I would have loved to see those.

-Not only did I experience this firsthand, but I realized afterward that the same thing happens to a lot of my couples.
+And not only did I experience this mistake firsthand, but I realized afterward that the same thing happens to a lot of my couples.

 Because I’m objectively witnessing their ceremony happening and looking for great moments to capture, I notice where their attention is going — and it’s almost never over their shoulder to the people in the first row on their side (which are their VIPs!).
 But I didn’t put two and two together until after experiencing it myself.